Neighborhood Traffic Calming

 Traffic Calming Goals

-The 2022 neighborhood speed table pilot targeted local, primarily residential streets with medium traffic volumes and documented speeding issues.
+In 2022 we piloted speed tables in various locations around the city.
+The neighborhood speed table pilot targeted local, primarily residential streets with medium traffic volumes and documented speeding issues.
 Eligibility was determined by:

 Additional prioritization factors included documented crash history and presence of schools, parks, or other bicyclist/pedestrian demand generators.